statsmaths/stat209/_notes/class03-introduction-r.md

 ## R Basics

 The notes here establish the most basic aspects of using
-R. You will understand the basic components of R studio, how to create and access variables in R, how to apply simple functions, how to load R packages, and how to read in a CSV dataset.
+R. You will understand the components of R studio, how to create and access variables in R, how to apply simple functions, how to load R packages, and how to read in a CSV dataset.
 Make sure you understand these notes very well for